List and Guides to Sources

 Edited by James A. Galloway, Margaret Murphy and Olwen Myhill

 Demesne account rolls form the most important source for the history of English agriculture in the Middle Ages.
 They provide a wealth of information on the crops grown and livestock reared on manorial demesnes - those parts of manors managed directly by or for their lords - as well as on prices, marketing, rents, building expenses and many other aspects of rural life.
-More details
+Contact the Centre

 Published: Institute of Historical Research; ISBN: 187134817X